Research: Systems of Agency

 Collaboration: Large-scale interdisciplinary collaboration: students, faculty, staff, alumni across graphic design, history, communication, writing, and theatre.

-Creative Technology & Systemic Infrastructure
+Creative Technology & Professional Readiness

 CraftRole: Navigational Scaffolding for Person-Environment Fit